Ashfaqur4988/react-ecommerce-backEnd/README.md

 2. fetchAllOrders,
 3. fetchLoggedInUserOrders,
 4. updateOrders
+5. fetchAllOrders

 \*\*fixing some small errors:
 in fetch product showing only products where deleted is not equals to true order model change, items is object not array of mixed types

+to avoid same routes endpoints we changed the user order endpoint to orders/user/userId